-- The net-proton distributions in peripheral Au+Au collisions have a similar shape as pp. A clear change in net-proton rapidity shape takes place at 60% centrality from where on distributions at more central collisions exhibit more stopping, with the bulk of the Au nucleus participating in the interaction = - The near Gaussian shape of produced mesons was a surprise, with the distrubutions bearing close resemblance to the prediction of the Landau hydrodynamical model, though it does not prove its validity - The baryon chemical potential $\mu_B$ is a driving physics variable for many inclusive and bulk observables such as particle ratios vs. y and $p_T$ .
-In this proceeding we have shown that even the $p_T$ -dependence of particle ratio's like $p/\pi$ vs. $p_T$ is governed in large part by this variable. - The differential elliptic flow decreases at forward rapidity, with the decrease for central events consistent with the expectations of 3D Hydro+Cascade calculations.
-Mid-central collisions at forward rapidity $v_2(p_T)$ show somewhat larger decrease towards forward rapidities.
-A decrease is also observed in the mean $p_T$ -values for identified hadrons, in particular protons going for forward rapidities, consistent with a reduction in radial flow. - The d-Au high- $p_T$ suppression observed at high rapidity is relevant for importance of the Color Glass Condensate at RHIC energies and has inspired other new instrumentation and measurements in the forward region at RHIC. - Overall the BRAHMS experiment has provided unique physics results, particular in the forward region, providing insight into several key questions.
-How does matter behave at very high temperature and/or density? and what is the nature of gluonic matter? and how does it behave inside of strongly interacting particles?
+- The net-proton distributions in peripheral Au+Au collisions have a similar shape as p+p.
+A clear change in net-proton rapidity shape takes place at $\sim 60\%$ centrality from where on distributions at more central collisions exhibit more stopping, with the bulk of the Au nucleus participating in the interaction.
+The mean rapidity loss δy is about 2 and almost constant above SPS energies [1, 7]. - The near Gaussian shape of produced mesons was a surprise, with the distributions bearing close resemblance to the prediction of the Landau hydrodynamical model, though it does not prove its validity [1, 10]. - The baryon chemical potential μ_B is a driving physics variable for many inclusive and bulk observables such as particle ratios vs. y and p_T [17, 18].
+In this proceeding we have shown that even the p_T -dependence of particle ratio's like p/π vs. p_T is governed in large part by this variable. - The differential elliptic flow decreases at forward rapidity, with the decrease for central events consistent with the expectations of 3D Hydro+Cascade calculations.
+Mid-central collisions at forward rapidity v2(p_T) show somewhat larger decrease towards forward rapidities.
+At forward rapidities a decrease in the mean p_T-values compared to mid-rapidity is observed, in particular for protons.
+This is consistent with a reduction in radial flow at forward rapidity.

+• The d+Au high- p_T suppression observed at high rapidity is relevant for importance of the Color Glass Condensate and low-x physics at RHIC energies and has inspired other new instrumentation and measurements in the forward region at RHIC [21].

+Overall the BRAHMS experiment has provided unique physics results, particular in the forward region.
+Some of these questions are "how does matter behave at very high temperature and/or density", "what is the nature of gluonic matter", and "what is the structure of the proton".